bparanj/crystal/electronics/book/basics/inductive-reactance.md

-A simple experiment to demonstrate reactance in an inductor using Tinkercad involves creating an AC circuit with an inductor and observing how the inductor affects the current and voltage.
-Here's a step-by-step guide:
+A experiment to demonstrate reactance in an inductor using Tinkercad involves creating an AC circuit with an inductor and observing how the inductor affects the current and voltage.

 ### Components: